 The NVIHM results indicate that the Napa River is disconnected from groundwater more frequently in this reach than in most other mainstem reaches.
 The model indicates that groundwater pumping for agriculture causes this reach to go dry (or nearly dry) in July through September in Dry to Normal water year types from 1988 to 2014.
-Stream Watch data support the modeled results showing that suggest that the modeled disconnection occurs during at the site, with dry conditions occur observed in fall in most in 5 of the 6 years from 2017-2023 (Figure 5-2).
+Stream Watch data support the modeled results showing that dry conditions occur in fall in in 5 of the 6 years from 2017-2023 (Figure 5-2).
 Isolated pools do not persist for long at this site, with aperiodic observations spanning a few days to up to a month.
-The channel goes dry when the shallow groundwater elevation isat approximately equal to the thalweg elevation.
+The channel goes dry when the shallow groundwater elevation is approximately equal to the thalweg elevation.

 The NVIHM results indicate groundwater pumping contributes to decreases in Napa River flows in this reach and increases the frequency and duration of dry conditions for the Napa River mainstem.
-Monthly discharge typically increases under the No Pumping scenario compared with the Baseline scenario, and the frequency of low/no-flow days is lower under the No Pumping scenario, particularly during the dry season (Table 5-23).
+Monthly discharge typically increases under the No Pumping scenario compared with the Baseline scenario, and the frequency of low/no-flow days is lower under the No Pumping scenario, particularly during the dry season (Table 5-3).
 Flow in this reach may also be affected by upstream water management, including Kimball and Bell Canyon dams, as well as in-channel diversions.